javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

 No matter where the function is called, the rule is the same.

 **If a variable is modified, it is modified on the place where it is found, so future accesses will get the updated variant.**

+So `count++` finds the outer variable and increases it "at place" every time, thus returning the next value every time.

 The rule is good for eyes and usually enough, but in more complex situations, the more solid understanding of internals may be needed.
 So here you go.